- Open For Business

 Further information on the campaign can be found on the government website - New campaign to reduce the spread of coronavirus indoors (Opens in a new window).

-It is now mandatory for the following establishments to collect details of customers and visitors, regardless of them being indoor or outdoor venues or mobile settings:
+It is now mandatory for the following establishments (where permitted to open under the local Covid Alert Level) to collect details of customers and visitors on their premises, regardless of them being indoor or outdoor venues or mobile settings:

 All those listed above must hold records from all their customers and visitors for 21 days.
 This reflects the incubation period for COVID-19 (which can be up to 14 days) and an additional 7 days to allow time for testing and tracing.
 After 21 days, this information should be securely disposed of or deleted within GDPR guidelines.